-When a truly horrific event occurs in America – one in which innocent lives are snatched away in deliberate human violence – everyone stops to ponder how something like that can happen and what it all means.
+When a truly horrific event occurs in America (or anywhere in the world) – one in which innocent lives are snatched away in deliberate human violence – everyone stops to ponder how something like that can happen and what it all means.

 There are many perspectives and many opinions.

 Some groups would dismiss the notion of even trying to understand the motive or meaning of any hideously violent act because it is simply the result of the incomprehensible will of some supreme being, whom one may call Jehovah,al-Lah, God, G_d, or any other appropriate superlative.

 No sense for mere mortals to try and penetrate the mind of the Supreme Being, these folks would argue.
 Just accept it and move on.

 Other people – not operating from a religious milieu – would take a similar tact, but present their ideas in a slightly modified fashion.
 They would argue that trying to impose logic on an illogical act, or trying to rationalize the irrational, is a waste of time and resources.

 Disturbed individuals do disturbed things.
 They are disturbed, remember?
 And there is a corollary to that — stupid people do stupid things.
 Both are taut tautologies.

 The next step often pursued following this line of thought is a bit discomforting, because the status quo would like much broader and more comprehensive mental health screenings and programs to identify those with mental health issues.

 The status quo — right now the left — believes that humans do not really have free will and therefore when something bad happens, it is always the fault of someone else.
 There is always a reason external to the individual that caused the problem.
 The left believes that the general populace is genetically inferior, uncontrollable, and desperately in need of guidance.
 So — they want to test everyone to make sure they are mentally stable and fit to be “citizens.”

 Sounds reasonable until you actually start to contemplate the ramifications.